mlynch/mlynch.github.com/_posts/2012-11-25-2012-are-you-driven-by-belief.markdown

 I like to think of this more as a fact than a belief, but the lack of scientific knowledge in the world is a problem I want to help solve.

 It's amazing what things like Reddit are doing to bring enlightenment to more people around the world.
-I want to help make Science more appreciated in our society and bigger driver of behavior in government and daily life.
+I want to help make Science more appreciated in our society and a bigger driver of behavior in government and daily life.

 I believe in that understanding how the world works makes us more conscious of how our actions impact everything around us, and help us explain things that were previously mysterious.